carronj/plancklens/README.md

 to build the f90 shared objects.

-To use the examples, you will need further to define the env. variable $PL2018.
+To use the examples parameter files, you will need further to define the env. variable $PLENS to some place safe to write.

-    export PL2018=/put/here/the/plancklens2018/root/directory

 ![alt text](https://erc.europa.eu/sites/default/files/content/erc_banner-vertical.jpg)